-Alimony, or spousal support, is a financial obligation where one spouse provides monetary support to the other after divorce.
-In North Carolina, alimony aims to ensure that a lower-earning spouse maintains a reasonable standard of living post-divorce.
+Alimony, or spousal support, is a financial obligation that one spouse may owe the other after a divorce in North Carolina.
+Its purpose is to help the lower-earning spouse maintain a reasonable standard of living.
+However, many individuals seek ways to minimize or avoid this obligation.

 Understanding Alimony in North Carolina